R-Kearney/Smart-Shop/README.md

 ## To USE (Automated Shutters):
-Download an install openhab2 on raspberry pi.
+Download and install openhab2 on raspberry pi.
 Install Binding GPIO to allow openhab to control Raspberry PI GPIO

 Components used: